Expulsion of congregations (1902–1903): Contested religious congregations

 France at the time had exactly 1,665 congregations, comprising 154 male orders and 1,511 female congregations.
 An administrative survey commissioned by Waldeck-Rousseau in 1899 counted 30,000 monks and 28,000 nuns.

 Title III of the 1901 Law

+Forcible closure of the Grande Chartreuse monastery in 1903.

 The Waldeck-Rousseau Law on associations required religious congregations to obtain authorization to operate legally:

 No religious congregation may be formed without authorization granted by a law specifying its operating conditions.
 It may not establish any new institution except by a decree issued by the Council of State.
 The dissolution of a congregation or the closure of any of its establishments may be ordered by a decree from the Council of Ministers.